craftcms/docs/docs/3.x/config/config-settings.md

 Defined by
 :   [GeneralConfig::$siteName](craft3:craft\config\GeneralConfig::$siteName)

+Deprecated
+:   in 3.6.0.
+Set your sites’ Name settings on a per-environment basis using environment variables instead.
+See [Environmental Configuration](https://craftcms.com/docs/3.x/config/#environmental-configuration) for more info.

 The site name(s).
 If set, it will take precedence over the Name settings in Settings → Sites → [Site Name].